kwmorlock/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+A library of javascript that is used to build user interfaces, it is opensource.
+It allows programmers to change data without refreshing the page and is great for bigger projects.
+It also is really great at telling you what is wrong in the errors compared to vanilla Javascript.

 - [ ] What does it mean to _think_ in react?

+To break things down in react by making a single component do a single thing.
+Creating things such as hierarchies with components to make creating easier.

 - [ ] Describe state.

+Data that is displayed by the components.

 - [ ] Describe props.

+A helper object.
+Information that is passed from one component from another.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+If something is affected outside the scope of a function that is a sideeffect.
+Examples are logging and and manipulating data in the DOM.

 ## Project Set Up